 Container gardeners should remove any drip trays and raise terracotta patio pots with bricks or special pot feet (from garden centres) so they don’t sit in water over winter and crack when it freezes.
 This is also the time to stop all feeding, as your plants are slowing down for the winter.

 Now is the time to plant up your spring bulbs, excluding tulips, which should be planted up in November.

-Autumn generally is the time for planting up bare-root trees and shrubs, so continue doing so throughout November.
-Trees over one metre will need staking for support, especially in exposed locations.
+Trees over 1m will need staking for support, especially in exposed locations.

 November is a rainy and windy month, and frosts are not uncommon.
 Protect roses from windrock by pruning them, and protect any container plants in non-frost-proof pots by wrapping bubblewrap around them.

 Your furniture will need protecting at this time of year, too – cover any wooden pieces, or move them into the conservatory.